Top Twelve Tip #10

 Know Your Target for Trend Analysis

-(As with our other Top Twelve Tips, you'll get much more detail about these 12 in our Applied Environmental Statistics course, soon to be available at our Online Training Center.)
+(As with our other Top Twelve Tips, you'll get much more detail in our Applied Environmental Statistics course, now available at our Online Training Center

 Trend analysis is any test where one of the explanatory (x) variables is time.
 Continuous trends are often measured using linear regression or the Theil-Sen line (the line that goes with the “Mann-Kendall test for trend”).
 Step trends are tested using two group tests (the t-test or Wilcoxon rank-sum tests) comparing conditions before vs. after a specific date or event.

 What is a trend?
 In statistics, a trend is monotonic -- it goes in predominantly one direction, an overall increase or decrease.
 Patterns that go up and then down again are technically not trends, even though they can be modeled with polynomial regressions or other techniques.
 One of the important cyclical (non-trend) patterns in environmental systems is seasonality, the tendency at one time of year for values to be higher than average, and at another time of the year to be lower.